quintesse/leyden-perf-test/README.md

 ```

 Right now there's only a single driver, named `oha`, which is the driver that will be used if you don't specify this option.

-When multiple drivers exist you can list the available ones running
+When multiple drivers exist you can list the available ones running:

 ```bash
 ./run list-drivers
 ```

+Currently existing drivers:

+ - **oha** - Uses [oha](https://github.com/hatoo/oha) to perform load tests.
+Accepts an `TEST_DRIVER_OHA_RATE_LIMIT` env var to set a rate limit (requests per second) if so desired.

+Custom drivers can be implemented by making a copy of the `_template.sh` file in the `./src/scripts/drivers`
+directory, renaming it and editing it to add the desired implementation.

 ### Select Strategies